 Here are some of the best books for travel lovers about Europe and its countries.

 While there are plenty of English-language travel books regaling us with tales of North America and the Caribbean, there are fewer about Latin America by Latin Americans, in large part due to the language.
 Many English-language writers do visit other parts of the Americas, and an increasing number of Spanish-language writers are seeing their works in translation.

 What follows are some of the more popular travel books about the region of the Americas, both north and south.

 African travel writers are always a delight, especially when they write about culture and society through a travel lens.
 Many African writers are bi-cultural, having been born in Africa or from African parents, and brought up in different cultures.
-I remember thinking the best travel book I'd ever read about Nigeria was Half a Yellow Sun by Chimamanda Ngozi Adichie, which finally explained the Biafra conflict to me in a way no history book had managed to - and did it through fiction.
-Not quite a travel book in the traditional sense, it was nonetheless firmly a book about place.
+I remember thinking the best travel book I’d ever read about Nigeria was Half a Yellow Sun by Chimamanda Ngozi Adichie, which finally explained the Biafra conflict to me in a way no history book had managed to – and did it through fiction.
+Not quite a travel book in the traditional sense, it was nonetheless firmly a book about the place.

 Some of the following are perhaps more traditional examples of the travel book genre, but each is fascinating and enlightening.

 Some of the latest travel books to come out are about Asia, especially the sub-continent, where Indian women are spearheading the next wave of solo travel.
 There are plenty of Asia general travel books on the market; while some deal with journeys, a popular theme in Asia, others are about specific countries or regions.